Dubuque Physical Therapy welcomes patients of all ages from Dubuque, IA and surrounding areas.

 Several of our physical therapists have completed extra training in treating clients with dizziness.
 These therapists specialize in helping patients improve their balance and reduce problems associated with dizziness.
 Additional symptoms that can benefit from vestibular rehabilitation include neck stiffness, headaches, blurry or double vision with head movements, vertigo or spinning, and more.
 The goal of every treatment plan is to reduce any issues and improve your ability to carry out daily activities through various types of exercises.

-Dubuque Physical Therapy Specialty Clinic is pleased to offer Pelvic Health Physical Therapy provided by two of our therapists, Anne Kruse and Lindsay Ostwinkle.
+Dubuque Physical Therapy Specialty Clinic is pleased to offer Pelvic Health Physical Therapy provided by one of our therapists, Anne Kruse, PT, DPT, Therapeutic Pain Specialist, Cert.
+MDT.
 Pelvic health physical therapy is offered to women, men and children who have bowel and/or bladder issues, pelvic pain, and sexual function issues.
 Treatments may incorporate: education on dietary intake, bowel and bladder function, relaxation techniques, exercises to increase motion of spine/hips, strengthening and stabilization exercises, soft tissue mobilization of gluteals, abdomen, back, legs and groin and internal vaginal or rectal assessment and treatment.

 We now have the capabilities of performing telehealth visits with our patients.
 If your child is home sick and can’t leave the house, or if there is a snowstorm and you don’t want to brave the roads, telehealth appointments are a great way to connect with your therapist so you don’t get behind on your progress.
 You would still be able to talk with your therapist, ask questions, review and progress exercises, and progress your home program from home via video conference.